Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Results for Symmetric-Key Ciphers

 Quite remarkably, no effective cryptanalysis has been found to date for Blowfish, being brute force the standard attack, even though the cipher is believed to be weak against birthday attacks which, after all, are also brute force collision attacks based on the birthday paradox \cite{birthdayattack}.

 Before trying a full attack on the 32-bit key, we first try a hybrid approach.
 For this, we fix the first 8 bits of the key to the correct ones, and reduce the search space to the remaining 24 bits.
 As such, this approach is not scalable, but reduces significantly the configuration space and allows us to do a systematic analysis via our simulations.
 As a matter of fact, this analysis is also not unrealistic: it amounts to running our improved VQAA methods in parallel in $2^8 = 256$ few-qubit quantum processors.
 As we shall see, we find sufficient to use $6$ qubits to run our approach, so this would amount to $256$ independent 6-qubit quantum processors.
 This is realistic and plausible with current technology, considering that current NISQ processors already handle thousands qubits with, e.g., neutral atoms \cite{atom}.
+Similar to the ansatz used for S-DES and S-AES, the ansatz for Blowfish maintains the same overall structure but is scaled to use 6 qubits instead of 5 or 4.
+Additionally, only a single layer is required instead of 3.

 For this hybrid experiment, we find an average of $365,912.7$ iterations for our improved VQAA approach (with hyperspherical coordinates) to recover the remaining 24 bits.
 Taking into account that we used 12 variational parameters, this translates to an average total number of $4,390,952.4$ measurements.
-If we consider that we are running 256 few-qubit quantum processors in parallel, then we must multiply this by $256$, so that the total average number of measurements becomes $1,124,083,814,4$, see Fig.(\ref{Fig5}).
-Remarkably, this is significantly less than $2^{31} = 2,147,483,648$, which is the average number of iterations required for a brute-force attack to recover the entire key, as it can be seen in Figure \ref{Fig5}.
+If we would like to get rid also of the parallelisation (say, imagine that we have access to just one quantum processor), then we must multiply this by $128$, which is the average number of iterations to recover the first 8 bits, so that the total average number of measurements becomes $562,041,907.2$, see Fig.(\ref{Fig5}).
+Notice, importantly, that by running things sequentially and not in parallel we could reduce significantly the standard deviation of our approach by, e.g., fine-tuning the unitaries in the VQC, so that we could increase sequentially the chances of getting the correct bits, therefore reducing the overall variance of the result.
+Remarkably, this is significantly less than $2^{31} = 2,147,483,648$, which is the average number of iterations required for a brute-force attack to recover the entire key, as it can be seen in Fig.\ref{Fig5}.
 As in the previous examples, our success rate is always 100\% in this analysis.

 As a proof of principle, this hybrid cryptanalysis method for Blowfish fills a significant gap in the literature and demonstrates the capability to recover the key in far fewer iterations compared to the existing brute-force methods, which are currently considered the best-known cryptanalysis techniques for Blowfish.
 The gap is even larger if we allow for parallelisation of the search.